bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 -----------
 Juggler has a user-friendly UI to create a processing sequence of arbitrary complexity, watch it in action and manage it using pre-created modules with flexible functionality.
 For beginning go to the http://stream-juggler.z1.netpoint-dc.com:18080 and perform a registration process:

 #.

 #.

 #.

 Now you are ready to work with the system.

 Providers
 ---------
-As the first step a provider should be created.
+At the first step a provider should be created.
 That is the provider of sevices for input data transformation into a stream.

 .. figure:: _static/CreateProvider.png